This Is How Long It Takes To Mine 1 Bitcoin

 For example, with 100 ASIC mining rigs, the average time is around 36.4 days to mine 1 full Bitcoin.
 Without joining a pool, individual mining rates are quite poor, even with an expensive rig.

-How Long To Mine 1 Bitcoin Using A Mining Pool
+This Is How Long It Takes To Mine 1 Bitcoin Using A Mining Pool

 For most, joining a mining pool is the only viable option to get into the world of Bitcoin mining.
-This is because solo mining exposes investors to inconsistent income, whereas pools distribute rewards no matter who verifies the Bitcoin block.
-However, mining pools will often take a small percentage-based fee that will cut into earnings.
+Solo mining exposes investors to inconsistent income, whereas pools distribute rewards no matter who verifies the Bitcoin block.
+However, mining pools often charge a small percentage-based fee that cuts into earnings.

 Foundry USA, one of the best Bitcoin mining pools with a 35% market share, can mine 150+ blocks over three days, which is theoretically the fastest pool to mine one Bitcoin.
 This will have little bearing on an individual miner’s rate of BTC earnings (unless they contribute a disproportionately high amount of hash power).
 Based on using a single miner, the average time to mine 1 Bitcoin using the Foundry USA mining pool is 3,228 days (or 8.84 years).
 Increasing the number of mining devices to 10 equates to 330 days to mine a whole Bitcoin and 33 days with 100 rigs connected to the largest mining pool.

 Note.
 The table above has been calculated assuming the miner is using a Whatsminer MS30S++ as their rig.
-In this scenario, the Bitcoin miner is contributing an average share to each block reward.
-Please note these figures are subject to change depending on hash rate, fees, block difficulty, and other factors.
+In this scenario, the Bitcoin miner contributes an average share to each block reward.
+Please note that these figures are subject to change depending on hash rate, fees, block difficulty, and other factors.

-What Determines How Long It Takes to Mine One Bitcoin?
+Factors That Determine How Long It Takes to Mine One Bitcoin

 There are at least ten factors that can influence how long it takes to mine one Bitcoin.